mattermost/mattermost-handbook/operations/operations/publishing/brand-and-visual-design-guidelines.md

 - Do not distort or alter the Mattermost logo
 - Do not lockup any other words along with the Mattermost logo
 - Do not rearrange elements of the logo
+- Do not use the logo at sizes smaller than the indicated minimum size

 ## Color Guidelines